goharbor/community/proposals/new/pull_through_proxy_cache.md

 ### Cache Storage

 Cached manifests and blobs are stored in the local storage in the same way like normal repository.
-In a typical docker pull command, the get request of manifest comes before requests to blobs. the proxy always receives the content of manifest before receiving blobs. thus there is a dependency check to validate all related blobs are ready before put a manifest into Harbor.
+In a typical docker pull command, the get request of manifest comes before requests to blobs. the proxy always receives the content of manifest before receiving blobs. thus there is a dependency check to wait for all related blobs are ready.
 It queries all dependent blobs in blob table which is updated when pushing proxied blobs.
-When all dependent blobs are ready, then push the manifest into the local storage. if it exceed the max wait time (30minutes), the current push manifest operation is quit.
+When all dependent blobs are ready, push the manifest into the local storage.
+If it exceed the max wait time (30minutes), the current push manifest operation is quit.

 The push operation is accomplished by the replication adapter, it send HTTP request to the core container.